cooperwalbrun/pull-request-title-case/README.md

 [vite-plugin-web-extension](https://github.com/aklinker1/vite-plugin-web-extension/tree/main).
 While
 this project does not directly utilize either of these, they deserve recognition and support for their valuable efforts!

+### Title-Casing Conventions

+The title-casing logic in this extension is influenced by the conventions of [Capitalize My Title](https://capitalizemytitle.com/style/MLA).
+In many cases, we reference this website's output to disambiguate how certain rules should behave in edge cases, though we also try to conduct further supplementary research in order to find legitimate documentation describing the rules.

 ### Extension Icon